New ways to pay

 Card issuers restrict the number of contactless transactions that can be made before the Pin is requested, to prevent fraud.
 The £30-per-transaction limit is another safeguard, however, our research suggests that some banks are failing to protect their customers properly.

-Industry figures suggest contactless card fraud is low, amounting to 3.1p in every £100 spent using the technology, according to Financial Fraud Action UK.
+Industry figures suggest contactless card fraud is low, amounting to 2.7p in every £100 spent using the technology, which represents just 1.1% of overall card fraud.

-However, it is possible that these figures do not reflect all losses – because fraud that is directly attributable to the contactless functionality of debit or credit cards cannot always be recorded as such.
+However, it is possible that these figures do not reflect all losses – because fraud that is directly attributable to the contactless functionality of payment cards cannot always be recorded as such.

 Do protective wallets and foil stop contactless cards from being read?

-There are metal cases on the market that claim to protect your cards.
+There are metal cases that claim to protect your cards.

 Although many members report using these successfully, we haven’t yet tested their effectiveness.
 Our researchers tested wrapping a card in tin foil – and this prevented it from being read, even when we rubbed it against the reader.